 Each of the strategies Strategic Objectives have also been allocated 2 sponsors - these are senior representatives, one of whom is a Health and Wellbeing Board member and including Cabinet level elected members.
 Their role, with the support of the lead officer is to lead the delivery of the objective through appropriate partnership working.
 It is also the role of the sponsor to report to the Health and Wellbeing Board for the achievement of progress against their Strategic Objective.

 6. Recommendations

-The Committee is recommended to:
+Committee are requested to:-